 In subsequent elections, the Northern Māori electorate was won by Wiremu Kātene, Hōri Karaka Tawhiti, Īhaka Hakuene and Hirini Taiwhanga.
 Eastern Māori was represented by Karaitiana Takamoana and Hēnare Tomoana between 1871 and 1883.
 Wiremu Parata, Hoani Nahe, Wiremu Te Wheoro and Te Puke Te Ao represented Western Māori between 1871 and 1884.
 Meanwhile, following Patterson in Southern Māori were Hōri Kerei Taiaroa, Īhāia Tainui and, from 1885, Tame Parata of Ngāi Tahu.

 From the late 19th century young graduates of Te Aute College in Hawke's Bay formed a loose association called the Young Māori Party.
-Te Rangi Hīroa (also known as Peter Buck), Māui Pōmare and Āpirana Ngata were Young Māori Party members who went on to become MPs dedicated to improving the social and economic position of Māori.
-They pursued their political goals by aligning themselves with the major political parties of their era, and they were characterised by their ability to work in both the Pākehā and Māori worlds.
+Te Rangi Hīroa (also known as Peter Buck), Māui Pōmare and Apirana Ngata were Young Māori Party members who went on to become MPs dedicated to improving the social and economic position of Māori.
+Each pursued his political goals by aligning himself with one of the major political parties, and they were characterised by their ability to work in both the Pākehā and Māori worlds.

 In the 1890s New Zealand’s first organised political party was formed – the Liberal Party.
 Its reforming government attracted support from a number of Māori MPs.

 The conservative Reform Party, which formally came into being in 1909, appealed to both the farming community and the growing urban middle class.